Skip to contents

 parallel

-(optional; default FALSE) a logical indicating whether to run the function in parallel
+(optional; default FALSE) a logical indicating whether to run the function in parallel. parallel = TRUE is recommended only on Mac; it is not supported on Windows and may behave unreliably on Linux clusters.

 n_processors

 (optional; default "auto") an integer specifying the number of processors to use if parallel is set to TRUE.
-The default, "auto", automatically detects the number of processors available on the machine.
+The default, "auto", uses half the physical cores.
+The fraction may be tuned via the parallelly.availableCores.fraction R option.

 log_dir